denten-books/plain-text/2-device.md

 similar question in his famous Chinese Room thought experiment [@searle_minds_1980].
 Can a contraption be said to "speak" a language if inside it contains only a dictionary for looking up the correct answers to any given query?
-His answer was again, no. The room cannot speak a language in a the way a native speaker can.
+His answer was again, no. The room cannot speak a language in the way a fluent speaker can.
 The external signs of whatever is meant by "speaking" and "understanding" must correspond to the appropriate internal mental states [@searle_minds_1980].
 Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line